craftcms/docs/docs/5.x/reference/field-types/link.md

 <a href="{{ entry.myLinkFieldHandle.value }}">{{ entry.myLinkFieldHandle.label }}</a>
 ```

 This is the default behavior when using a link’s `link` property.
+If you need to retrieve the label _as it was entered_ (bypassing Craft’s internal fallback logic), use `link.getLabel(false)`.

 Craft also automatically includes the `target` attribute when rendering a link, if the **Open in a new tab** option is available (and enabled) for the field.
 You can access this manually via the `target` property:

 ```twig
 {% set link = entry.myLinkFieldHandle %}